Shravan-1243/Customer-Segmentation-LTV/README.md

   - New or inactive customers
   - Mid-tier profitable customers
   - Low-spending customers
+- Very High LTV customers contribute the majority of total revenue
+- Monetary value and Cluster ID were the most influential features in LTV prediction
+- Cluster 0 had a significant number of Very High LTV customers
+- LTV segmentation enabled clear revenue attribution and customer prioritization

 - **LTV Distribution**:
   - Wide gap in lifetime value across clusters